ilkerarslan/NovaML.jl/README.md

 # Nova.jl

+**⚠️ IMPORTANT NOTE: Nova.jl is currently in alpha stage.
+It is under active development and may contain bugs or incomplete features.
+Users should exercise caution and avoid using Nova.jl in production environments at this time.
+We appreciate your interest and welcome feedback and contributions to help improve the package.**

-Nova.jl is a comprehensive and user-friendly machine learning framework written in Julia.
-It aims to provide a unified API for various machine learning tasks, including supervised learning, unsupervised learning, and preprocessing.
+Nova.jl aims to provide a comprehensive and user-friendly machine learning framework written in Julia.
+Its objective is providing a unified API for various machine learning tasks, including supervised learning, unsupervised learning, and preprocessing, feature engineering etc.

+**Main objective of Nova.jl is to increase the usage of Julia in daily data science and machine learning activities among students and practitioners.**

+Currently, the module and function naming in Nova is similar to that of Scikit Learn to provide a familiarity to data science and machine learning practitioners.
+But Nova is not a wrapper of ScikitLearn.

 ## Features